1. Plemont Beach

 5. Bouley Bay

 This bay stretches 2 miles long with pebbles and is set against cliffs to the North and the West.
 There are many rock pools to explore, with an occasional occurrence of puffins.
-Bouley Bay is perhaps best loved as a scuba diving destination with the excellent Dive Centre on hand and The Black Dog ready to provide you with a pint after!
+Bouley Bay is perhaps best loved as a scuba diving destination with the excellent Dive Centre on hand.

 6. Rozel Beach